OsheenArya/HeartDisease_RProject/README.md

 Heart Disease Project

 Project created for Introduction to R course

-Project Guiding Question
-Do more males or females have heart disease and does high cholestrol lead to heart disease?
+Project Guiding Question: Do more males or females have heart disease and does high cholestrol lead to heart disease?

 Project Files and Data Sets used Linked Below